Triggers are Your Path to Freedom

 When we are in a difficult situation and ask, “What is the lesson here?” we’ll find a profound answer.

-We can use the trigger to partake in an honest exploration of our inner landscape.
-Triggers can catalyze our personal growth, and life can take a positive turn.
+We can use our triggers to partake in an honest exploration of our inner landscape.
+Triggers can catalyze our personal growth.

 An African proverb reminds us, “Smooth seas do not make skillful sailors.”